caiofcm/py2nb/README.md

 for [Visual Studio Code](https://code.visualstudio.com/) interprets as cell breaks/divisions into cell breaks in the returned notebook.

+- Single modification from blueogive/py2nb fork is to allow my __fake docstring__ obtained from the ast to source converter

 ## Why?

 I wanted a tool to create user examples that can be executed as normal python